pydio/pydio-doc-developer-guide/0_manual/2_anatomy-of-a-flow/2_data-types-queries-filters.md

 When Queries return many results, you may either choose to pass all the results along **as a bulk** to one specific action, or to **fan out each result as a unique message** passed to many instances of the same action.
 In the later case, multiple action instances will be triggered in parallel, each one processing one of the result.

+Example1: collecting data to spin one action with N results:
 [:image:0_overview/anatomy-query-collect.png]

+Example2: collecting data and spinning N actions in parallel.
+You can cead more about [Parallelism and Concurrency](./parallelism-and-concurrency) and how to make the most out of this powerful feature.

 [:image:0_overview/anatomy-query-fan-out.png]

+Sometimes you have a message that contains N results and you actually want to trigger N actions instead.
+You can use the "**Fan Out**" flag of the selector, without any criteria, to just split the result into N messages => N actions.

+[:image:0_overview/anatomy-query-fan-out-flag.png]

 ### Filtering Data